bitcrowd/bitstyles/CONTRIBUTING.md

 ## Component library

-We use [storybookjs](https://storybook.js.org) to provide a single navigable library of the classes in bitstyles, and the associated documentation.
+We use [Storybook](https://storybook.js.org) to provide a single navigable library of the classes in bitstyles, and the associated documentation.

-When updating existing modules, be sure to update the necessary documentation in sotrybook, and provide meaningful stories that test the CSS, or illustrate its usage.
+When updating existing modules, be sure to update the necessary documentation in storybook, and provide meaningful stories that test the CSS, or illustrate its usage.
 When adding new modules, include a new `<module name>.stories.mdx` file, and follow the format of existing docs as best you can.

 To view the storybook locally: